rahulpandey70/Social-media-restApi/README.md

             pip install psycopg2-binary

     install 'sqlalchemy'
-    This is a python SQL toolkit and ORM(Object Relational Mapper) that gives you flexibility to wirte sql query command:-
+    This is a python SQL toolkit and ORM(Object Relational Mapper) that gives you flexibility to wirte sql query and defining models command:-
             pip install sqlalchemy